guillemsrr/zitro-test/README.md

         - ...

-The Mask prevents the symbols from being visible outside the reel area, and the VerticalLayout arranges the symbols vertically, but just for the editor because it's disabled `onLoad`, to enable `SlotSymbols` to be positioned freely within the reel.
+The Mask prevents the symbols from being visible outside the reel area, and the VerticalLayout arranges the symbols vertically, but just for the editor, because it's disabled `onLoad`, to enable `SlotSymbols` to be positioned freely within the reel.

 `ReelHandler` places the symbols using `_symbolHeight` to calculate the y position of each symbol based on its index. y = 0 would be the top of the reel, and the calculation of the "out of bounds" will depend on the reel direction.